Insurance is precautionary, Investments are progressive.

 For example: Let’s see the ratio of charges levied for Ashwin as taken from the illustration table.
 Also, I have excluded the premium allocation charge since it is deducted before unit allocation.

-An effective return of 7.355% per annum is something offered by Fixed Deposits which gives assured returns.
+An effective return of 7.86% per annum is a rate offered by low risk investments like PPF and FDs.
 See the table below for returns on different investment instruments in comparison to HDFC ProGrowth Plus.

 You can see that the investments that give assured returns, that is investments with very low risk are on par with the high risk equity linked ULIP.